odreka/Matlab-and-Python-Projects_1/README.md

-# Projects-2023
+# Matlab-and-Python-Projects_1
-Some projects done in 2023.
-Software used: MATLAB, Python, Autodesk Fusion 360, Ansys.
-Topics: Computer Aided Design (CAD)-Orthopaedic Implants, Finite Element Method (FEM), Computational Fluid Dynamics (CFD), Mechanics, Fluid Mechanics.
+Some MATLAB and Python projects done on Fluid Dynamics (Lattice Boltzmann Simulation), Shear Force, Bending Moment and Turning Moment.